MrCroxx/blog/content/posts/foyer-a-hybrid-cache-in-rust-past-present-and-future/index.md

 The first and second goals seem to be in conflict with each other.
 That's true, at least under peak performance conditions.
 Many of ***Foyer***'s key trade-offs are also about balancing these two goals.
 Let's talk about them.

-### 2.1 Build to be Suitable for Most General Scenarios
+### 2.1 Flexible Architecture for Most General Scenarios

+> This section is mostly taken from ***Foyer***'s official document [Foyer - Architecture](https://foyer-rs.github.io/foyer/docs/design/architecture).
+But reorganized to fit the blog.

 In production environments, different systems have diverse caching requirements.
 This is also the one of the philosophies in ***CacheLib***'s paper.
 Hence, to build a hybrid cache system suitable for most general scenarios, it must offer enough flexibility to handle a wide range of caching requirements.
 The flexibility includes, but is not limited to, the following aspects: